 Larger volumes and containers with lower surface area reduce the pot life.
 The pot life will be reduced in hot weather.
 You can extend the pot life by pouring the mixed resin into flat trays.

+Pre-warming resin to aid air removal will reduce pot life.
+This is actually recommended for this resin.
 If you leave the resin too long it will start to thicken and air entrainment and heat generation will become a problem.
 Never leave mixed resin unattended as it can start to generate excess heat, give off toxic fumes and even become a fire danger.
 If this starts to occur then move the resin to a safe place outdoors and don't try to use it.
 Don't mix more than you can use in a relatively short space of time.